 MY WRITING STORY

 Straight out of college, I moved to Florida and started my career as a journalist working for city magazines.
-My dream was to right wrongs, shine lights, expose the truth and fight corruption.
-But after a while it was clear there wasn't an appetite for that where I was living.
+My dream was to right wrongs, shine lights, and help fight corruption.
+But after a few years, it was clear there wasn't an appetite for that where I was living.
 So I quit my day job and worked in sales for a bit.
-Soon a friend who worked in the commercial printing business invited me to his enormous warehouse.
-He showed me stacks and stacks of brochures and other collateral.
+Soon, a friend who worked in the commercial printing business invited me to his enormous warehouse.
+He showed me practically endless stacks of brochures and other collateral.

 "See all this stuff?" he asked with a smirk.
 "People write it.
 They're called copywriters."